NVIDIA/nvidia-container-toolkit/cmd/nvidia-container-runtime/README.md

 ## Environment variables (OCI spec)

-Each environment variable maps to an command-line argument for `nvidia-container-cli` from [libnvidia-container](https://github.com/NVIDIA/libnvidia-container).
+Each environment variable maps to a command-line argument for `nvidia-container-cli` from [libnvidia-container](https://github.com/NVIDIA/libnvidia-container).
 These variables are already set in our [official CUDA images](https://hub.docker.com/r/nvidia/cuda/).

 ### `NVIDIA_VISIBLE_DEVICES`